-This 1661/1662 Bible, known as the popular Mainz Bible, is a sumptuous reprint of Dietenberger’s famous German Bible of 1534, revised by theological scholars at Mainz, edited by C. Ulenberg and published in Cologne, 1630, the so-called “Cologne Bible.”
+This 1661/1662 Bible, known as the popular Mainz Bible, is a sumptuous reprint of Dietenberger’s famous German Bible of 1534, revised by Jesuit theological scholars at Mainz and edited by C. Ulenberg, published in Cologne, 1630, the so-called “Cologne Bible.”
 Dietenberger’s 1534 Bible, according to Darlow & Moule: “In the N.T. he followed [J.] Emser almost entirely, and copied the Apocrypha from Leo Juda.
 For the remainder he [Dietenberger] made use of [Martin] Luther’s version, though in certain parts he conformed it to the Vulgate.”
 This 1661/1662 edition was printed in Mainz, a famous center of publishing since Gutenberg.
 It is dedicated to Johannes Philipp, archbishop of Mainz, and for decades was the “go-to” version for Roman Catholics in Germany.
 Surprisingly, the Old Testament is largely a translation by Martin Luther!